Elango-Sagravia/presidential/outstatic/content/blogs/election-safety.md

 ### Georgia County Equips Election Workers with Panic Buttons

-To bolster election worker safety, Cobb County in Georgia has allocated $47,250 to provide about 200 panic buttons before the presidential election.
+Cobb County in Georgia has allocated $47,250 to bolster election worker safety by providing about 200 panic buttons before the presidential election.
 These devices, sourced from Runbeck Election Services and Response Technologies, help workers contact authorities quickly by sending GPS locations when activated.

-Costing $150 to $250 annually, the devices can alert either election authorities or law enforcement.
+The devices, which cost $150 to $250 annually, can alert election authorities or law enforcement.
 The partnership between Runbeck and Response Technologies has generated interest across several states, reflecting growing concern over election worker safety.

 This move comes as nearly 40% of election workers reported threats, harassment, or abuse this year.
 With former President Trump’s claims about election fraud fueling fears, states are increasing security measures, including enhanced training and better communication tools.